-- So, simply sprinkle some finely-ground table salt on surfaces like furniture and carpets.
+- So, sprinkle some finely-ground table salt on surfaces like furniture and carpets.
 All the sprinkled salt to sit on the surfaces for about 1 to 3 days.

 Constant flea vacuuming plus salt treatment against fleas will help keep the flea infestation at bay.
-You can use the salt on pet beds, carpets, and live host – cats and dogs to kill even flea larvae.
+You can use the salt on pet beds, carpets, and live hosts – cats and dogs to kill even flea larvae.

 To treat you home effectively with salt for fleas, you’ll need to treat the upholstery, home floors, and carpets.
 However, ensure that you empty and clean the vacuum bags and canisters.